tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 operator chooses to talk frequently to the CA to obtain stapled responses, then failure to fetch an OCSP stapled response results only in degraded performance.
-On the other hand, failure to fetch a potentially large number of short lived certificates would result in the service not being available which creates greater operational risk.
+On the other hand, failure to fetch a potentially large number of short lived certificates would result in the service not being available, which creates greater operational risk.

-To remove these dependencies, this document proposes a limited delegation mechanism that allows a TLS server operator to issue its own credentials within the scope of a certificate issued by an external CA.  Because the above problems do not relate to the CAs inherent function of validating possession of names, it is safe to make such delegations as long as they only enable the recipient of the delegation to speak for names that the CA has authorized.
-For clarity, we will refer to the certificate issued by the CA as a "certificate" and the one issued by the operator as a "delegated credential".
+To remove these dependencies, this document proposes a limited delegation mechanism that allows a TLS server operator to issue its own credentials within the scope of a certificate issued by an external CA.  Because the above problems do not relate to the CA's inherent function of validating possession of names, it is safe to make such delegations as long as they only enable the recipient of the delegation to speak for names that the CA has authorized.
+For clarity, we will refer to the certificate issued by the CA as a "certificate", or "deleagation certificate", and the one issued by the operator as a "delegated credential".

 # Solution Overview

-A delegated credential is a digitally signed data structure with the following semantic fields:
+A delegated credential is a digitally signed data structure with two semantic

-* A validity interval
-* A public key (with its associated algorithm)
+fields: a validity interval, and a public key (with its associated algorithm).
 The signature on the credential indicates a delegation from the certificate that is issued to the TLS server operator.
 The secret key used to sign a credential is presumed to be one whose corresponding public key is contained in an X.509